wrdv/wrdv.github.io/_testme/01-quick-start.md

 ### Version Compatibility

-TestMe plugin is compatible with IntelliJ IDEA versions 14.x and above.
+TestMe plugin is compatible with IntelliJ IDEA versions 14.x, 15.x, 2016.x.
+The plugin was not tested on other versions.

-If you're not sure wheather you're installed IDEA version is compatible - simply try to install the plugin following the instructions above.
-If you're version is not supported - the plugin is not expected to show up on the plugin repositories search page.